 We've never had any issues with compromised installers (it's hosted on Amazon S3, which is quite reliable), but it doesn't hurt to make sure the signature is there.

 The installer requires administrative privileges to run and will attempt to escalate.
 It will then unpack the temporary files and begin installation verification.

-Take a quick read of our Otter license agreement.
+Take a quick read of our BuildMaster license agreement.
 Really, it's quick!

-After accepting the license agreement, select the edition of Otter you'd like to use (Free, Enterprise Trial, or Enter Key).
+After accepting the license agreement, select the edition of BuildMaster you'd like to use (free, trial, or enter a key).

 Deploy to your favorite location, or just stick with the default of Program Files.

 If you ran the installer with the embedded SQL Express, then you'll be able to select the option to install SQL Express.

 Otherwise, you'll need to point to an existing server using a standard SQL Connection string.
 Note that if no database is specified in the connection string (which is the default), a database named BuildMaster will be created.

 By default, the installer will configure BuildMaster to use its own web server.
 This is the easiest to start with, and you can always switch to IIS hosting later.